-Apple has now officially introduced a new feature for Apple Fitness+ via press release.
-“Time to Walk” is a new experience while walking.
+Apple has now officially unveiled a new feature for Apple Fitness+ via press release.
+"Time to Walk" is a new walking experience.

-Apple has introduced a new Fitness+ feature for the Apple Watch called "Time to Walk".
-The feature offers "an inspiring new audio walking experience on Apple Watch for Fitness+ subscribers".
-Cupertino wants to encourage users to take regular walks.
-The feature, which was leaked earlier this month, is described by Apple as follows described:
+Apple has introduced a new Fitness+ feature for Apple Watch called "Time to Walk."
+The feature offers "an inspiring new audio walking experience on Apple Watch for Fitness+ subscribers."
+Cupertino aims to encourage users to take regular walks.
+The feature, leaked earlier this month, is described by Apple as follows: described:

 Apple today introduced Time to Walk, an inspiring new audio walking experience on Apple Watch for Fitness+ subscribers, designed to encourage users to walk more often and reap the benefits of one of the healthiest activities.
 Each original Time to Walk episode invites users to immerse themselves in a walk alongside influential and interesting people as they share thoughtful and meaningful stories, photos and music.
 Time to Walk can be enjoyed anytime, anywhere with an Apple Watch and AirPods or other Bluetooth headphones.